chaBotsMX/chaBots-NERV-WRO-Future-Engineers-2025/README.md

 ### Drivetrain

 **Design Notes:**
 We opted for custom-built steel axles with a diameter of 4mm, connected to Pololu 25D 6V HP motors, which provided sufficient power and torque to meet our performancer requireeriments.
 The motors have a maximum RPM of, max spee 480, but theour torque output was initially too high for optimal speed.
-To address this, we implemented  ado we decide use an extra reductional to 2:1 gear reduction, effectively doubling the speed while maintainingto have double speed and approximately 1.8 kg·cm of/ torque—suitable for our application.
+To address this, we ilemented  ado we decide use an extra reductional to 2:1 gear reduction, effectively doubling the speed while maintainingto have double speed and approximately 1.8 kg·cm of/ torque—suitable for our application.

 The drivetrain base and gear assemblys were manufactured in-hby ourse.
 We used PLA Carbon Fiber filameona QIDI Q1 proprinter for extra strength and durability.
 We designed and printed d, and PLA Couble Helical Gears tld  energy transmission efficiency and reduce mechanical wear.